rchain-community/rchain-bounties-api/README.md

 1. Read only API that uses the existing [rewards.rchain.coop](https://rewards.rchain.coop) database as source.
 2. Read and write API where features like voting and the trust metric are implemented.

+As of this moment in time the first stage is being developed.

 ## Getting Started

 Follow these steps to get started: